hbliu/hbliu.github.io/_pages/about.md

 ---
 <base target="_self">

-Starting in March 2024, I have begun my new position at the [University of Rochester](https://www.rochester.edu) as an Assistant Professor, leading a lab ([website](https://hbliulab.org/)) focusing on the functional genome in aging and age-related diseases.
+Starting in March 2024, I have begun my new position at the [University of Rochester Medical Center](https://www.urmc.rochester.edu) as an Assistant Professor, leading a lab ([website](https://hbliulab.org/)) focusing on the functional genome in aging and age-related diseases.

 Before joining URMC, I obtained training as a Postdoc and Research Associate in [Susztak Lab](https://www.med.upenn.edu/susztaklab) in the Departments of Genetics and Medicine at the [University of Pennsylvania](https://www.upenn.edu).